benaug/SCR_SingleCatch/README.md

 # SCR_SingleCatch
-Spatial capture recapture for single-catch traps using a latent ID approach
+Spatial capture recapture for single-catch traps using a latent ID approach.
+Also includes multi-catch traps observation model.

 This is a latent ID SCR approach to the single catch trap model of Efford 2004 Oikos.
 Efford uses inverse prediction for estimation, whereas this approach is Bayesian.